JavaScript Disabled

 Using (processing) personal information

-When we process your personal information for our legitimate interests, we make sure to consider and balance any potential impact on you whether positive and negative and your rights under data protection laws.
+When I, a cookie, or related third party (we or our) process your personal information for our legitimate interests, we make sure to consider and balance any potential impact on you whether positive and negative and your rights under data protection laws.

 Legitimate business interests